knowsys/CertifyingDatalog/README.md

 # Certifying Datalog

 This repo contains a checker for Datalog proof trees and proofs encoded as directed acyclic graphs.
-The checker is implemented and formally verified in [Lean4](https://github.com/leanprover/lean4).
+The checker is implemented and formally verified in [Lean 4](https://github.com/leanprover/lean4).
 For more details on the usage, take a look into the (subdirectories of the) `Examples` directory.

-## Notes on Setup:
+## Notes on Setup

 Using [`elan`](https://github.com/leanprover/elan) / `lake`:
 ```